Sandberg's hot-button book rings true for Silicon Valley women

 Some women in technology say they are encouraged by changes they see at the upper echelons.
 "What I'm seeing on the ground is really a sense of momentum, and increasing momentum," says Accel's Ranzetta.

-She points to companies like Hewlett Packard (HPQ.N) IBM (IBM.N), Xerox (XRX.N), and Yahoo YHOO., where Meg Whitman, Ginni Rometty, Ursula Burns and Marissa Meyer, respectively, are chief executives, as well as the growing numbers of female founders and executives she sees at start-up companies.
+She points to companies like Hewlett Packard IBM , Xerox, and Yahoo, where Meg Whitman, Ginni Rometty, Ursula Burns and Marissa Meyer, respectively, are chief executives, as well as the growing numbers of female founders and executives she sees at start-up companies.

 "Merissa Meyer and Sheryl both rose very quickly by first joining small entrepreneurial companies," she says, referring to the boost both of them got by working at Google while it was still a private company.